 Is your soap good for my eczema?

 We're not allowed to promote our soaps as having curative or medicinal properties unless we actually

 treat them as medicines and get them tested and certified as such.
 So the short answer is that we can't comment.
 But we have

 had several regular customers who have stated that the soap has helped with problem skin.
 This may be a side-effect of the relatively natural

-ingredients in our soaps (or indeed in other cold-process soaps)... it may be preservatives, colourants or fragrances in commercial soaps that
+ingredients in our soaps (and, indeed. in other cold-process soaps)... it may be preservatives, colourants or fragrances in commercial soaps that

 cause unpleasant reactions.
 Our best suggestion is that you try our soap for a while and see how it sits with you.

 But aren't you the people who used to sell 'NoNits' soap?

 Our popular 'No Nits Now' soap now goes by the more obvious, personable and non-medical name of

 Neem Shampoo Soap.
 It's the Neem essential oil in it that has a reputation as something head lice find distinctly disagreeable